-It is expected that the bank/lender will not immediately respond and it is the firm believe of our panel solicitor that a period of between 12 and 18 months is predicted to the point where a settlement may be agreed.
+It is expected that the bank/lender will not immediately respond and a period of between 3 and 6 months is predicted to the point where a settlement may be agreed.
 If the bank/lender chooses to take the dispute to arbitration or even to a full court review, this time frame will be increased by a significant factor, which is difficult to envisage.

 The Legal opinion has an estimated period of 40 days for the bank/lender to respond, which may be extended for or by various matters.
 Following acknowledgement of the full mortgage documentation subject to the bank/lender’s responses, you can expect an imprecise period of 60-90 days until a legal review and opinion is offered.

 If it is proven that you have a valid compensation claim for either mis-selling relative to the mortgage offer or by the use/misuse of the Power of Attorney or equivalent authority, then compensation will only be received.

 If the bank/lender does not have the legal and equitable right to hold a valid charge on your property, then you are entitled to have the charge removed.
 This would result in having an indirect benefit equal to the balance of any mortgage outstanding at the time of settlement or removal of the charge.

 In most cases there will be a significant amount of benefit.
 Please note any ‘benefit’ may be subject to a ‘no win no fee’ deduction as part of the settlement agreement if you instruct professional advisers on a conditional fee basis.

 Please note: Once you have “won” you will be provided legal defence cost cover, at no cost to you should a third party attempt to claim against you